hiltmon/hiltmon.github.io/content/blog/the-pummeling-pages/index.md

 ---
 title: "The Pummeling Pages"
-date: 2011-11-23 17:34:00-0400
+date: 2011-11-23T17:34:00-04:00

 ---

-[Brent Simmons](http://www.inessential.com), original author of [NetNewsWire](http://netnewswireapp.com/) and [MarsEdit](http://www.red-sweater.com/marsedit/), on visiting modern publication websites:
+[Brent Simmons](http://www.inessential.com), original author of [NetNewsWire](http://netnewswireapp.com/) and MarsEdit, on visiting modern publication websites:

-> They’re filled with ads and social-media sharing buttons — and more ads.
+> They're filled with ads and social-media sharing buttons — and more ads.
 And Google plus-onesies and Facebook likeys.
 And also more ads.
 Plus tweet-this-es.
 Plus ads.
 (And, under-the-hood, a whole cruise-ship-full of analytics.
 The page required well-more than 100 http calls.)

 No wonder we all like [InstaPaper](http://www.instapaper.com/) and Safari's Reader mode.